 - Demand is being created in the marketplace for Open CA references in both RFPs and recruitment advertising.
 Open CA certification has previously been requested in RFPs for companies in both the private sector and various government agencies

-- Companies such as Logica, CA, Capgemini, Shell, John Hancock, CBS, EADS and Direct Energy have recently advertised for job roles that included a reference to Open CA
+- Companies such as Logica, CA, Capgemini, Shell, John Hancock, CBS, EADS and Direct Energy have advertised for job roles that included a reference to Open CA